Exabyte-io/documentation/docs/properties/overview.md

 ## Classification

-We explain how properties can be classified into different categories [here](classification/general.md).
-We also elaborate on further classification for properties in the specific contexts of [Materials](classification/materials.md) and [Machine Learning](classification/machine-learning.md) respectively.
+We explain how properties can be classified into different categories [here](classification/overview.md).

 ## Data